logicalclocks/hopsworks-tutorials/advanced_tutorials/electricity/README.md

    This is a <b>batch use case</b>, it will give you a high-level view of how to use our python APIs and the UI to navigate the feature groups.
  </span>

-## **🗒️ This whole tutorial is divided into 5 parts:**
+## **🗒️ This whole tutorial is divided into the next parts:**
-1. Backfill Features to the Feature Store,
-2. Create a feature pipeline,
-3. Create Feature view & Training Datasets, train a model, upload it to the Model Registry and make batch predictions.
+1. **Feature Backfill**: How to load, engineer and create feature groups.
+2. **Feature Pipeline**: How to parse new data and insert into feature groups.
+3. **Training Pipeline**: How to build a feature view, training dataset split, train a model and save it in the Model Registry.
+4. **Inference Pipeline**: How to retrieve a trained model from the model registry and use it for batch inference.

 ## Feature Pipeline